TheRABU/ride-lagbe/README.md

 ```

-- /:id: Cancel the ride but only if any driver has not picked up the ride yet and the status is still "PENDING" or else users cannot cancel the ride if the driver has already accepted the ride
+- /:id - DELETE: Cancel the ride but only if any driver has not picked up the ride yet and the status is still "PENDING" or else users cannot cancel the ride if the driver has already accepted the ride

-- /delete
 Response:

 ```
 {